 Creating and Using Widgets

-The best way to learn to create widgets, is to study the code in the widget library.
-This section serves as a reference.
+The best way to learn to create widgets, is to study the code in the widget library and in the FastAPI fullstack example.

 Subclassing a Widget